isomerpages/nlb-mobile-guide/spotlight/wellbeing/lookingtorecruit.md

 <i>Mark Horstman</i><br/>
 <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=771B48B8-7EA6-4D3F-B4F0-D4510D6B4B95"><img src="/images/FS-3-The-effective-hiring-manager.jpg" style="width:300px; text-align:left;"></a><br/>
 E-Book only.
 Wiley, 2019.<br/>
 Learn about the principles of hiring and interviewing from Mark Horstman, co-founder of Manager Tools, a management consulting and training firm.
-Horstman delves into techniques on reviewing resumes, the best way to structure an interview, the ideal ways to capture the interview results, and other important criteria to find the best person for your organisation.<br/>
+Horstman delves into techniques on reviewing resumes, the best way to structure an interview, ideal ways to capture interview results, and other important criteria to find the best person for the job.<br/>
 Borrow the eBook <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=771B48B8-7EA6-4D3F-B4F0-D4510D6B4B95">with the app</a>&#128241; or <a href="https://nlb.overdrive.com/media/771B48B8-7EA6-4D3F-B4F0-D4510D6B4B95">online</a>&#128187;. <br/>

 <h5>Motivation-based Interviewing: A Revolutionary Approach to Hiring the Best</h5>